Maytag Washer F6 E2 Error Code: Communication Fault

 Frequently Asked Questions

-What is the difference between F2 E2 and F6 E2?
+What's the difference between F2 E2 and F6 E2?

-Is F6 E2 worth repairing?
+Is F6 E2 worth repairing on an older Maytag?

 Related Maytag Washer Error Codes